NLugner2025/django_todo_app_crude/README.md

 - Users can Create, Read, Update and Delete the todos form the website.

-- Once logged in, Users can access a REST API of the our website, which also allows them to use CRUD (Create, Read, Update and Delete) operations.
+- Once logged in, Users can access a REST API (Work in Progress) of the website, whill also allow them to use CRUD (Create, Read, Update and Delete) operations.

 ### Project Functionalities: